MileHacker Logo

 • Potential for paragliding from Tundavala or bouldering for experienced individuals with their own equipment and local knowledge.

-• Requires extensive self-sufficiency and permits.
+• Requires extensive self-sufficiency and official documents.

 Birdwatching